LinCheAn/Chrome-Extension-Quick-AI-Translator/README.md

 # Chrome Extension: Quick AI Translator
+- (Just a test project for gemini 3 agent)

-A powerful, standalone Chrome Extension for quick text translation using **Google Gemini** or **OpenAI**.
+- A powerful, standalone Chrome Extension for quick text translation using **Google Gemini** or **OpenAI**.
 Designed for reading papers, articles, and quick snippets with a focus on speed and privacy.

 ## ✨ Features